kammitama5/kammitama5.github.io/_posts/2018-3-25-Sunday-March-25th.md

 - I like this particular streamer because he streams regularly, engages everyone and has a very gracious disposition.
   He is very grateful for viewership, and it's fun when he ports us to another channel afterwards.
 You feel like a real part of the Twitch programming community.
+- I liked another streamer also (who doesn't stream as frequently anymore) because he really understood the point of streaming programming in the Haskell community; to help us and provide an avenue on Twitch for people interested in Haskell programming.
+I learned a lot through those streams and still revisit the videos occasionally.
 - Oh yeah, and I bought a book on making web apps in Haskell, to complement the other book I'm reading which is actually teaching me Haskell.
 - Also..I gave a short (2 minute) [talk](https://docs.google.com/presentation/d/18VJ5whSbnJ4kKdyqpLV9FBUC91RRtKRnEna0fV--wUE/edit) on Haskell!
 It was my first tech talk!
 I had a lot of fun, but